 The ability to be conscious of triggers, and knowing how to not blow up, is a great gift for somebody.
 It can reduce violence by first creating a sense of safety.

 Using the principle of Ahimsa provides a better chance to solve problems based on fact rather than on fear.
 That fear, the fear of dying, the fear of starvation, the fear of being alone, the fear of not being able to pay the bills, the fear of not having an education, the fear of not having a job that pays enough to support a family, the fear of having everything and still not being happy, all of those fears can be boils down to an existential fear.
 Humans are the only species with so many fears.
 If I cross the street without looking by denying that fear is real my life can end abruptly.
 There are many reasons in fact to be afraid.
 How to manage fear?
 Reduce eating meat.
+Observe your experience. ask if you feel less anxious after one week.
+Do breathing exercise.
+Increase fluid intake.
+Notice after two weeks how you feel.
+Write and journal.

 Definition of courage